rarimo/evidence-registry/README.md

 ## Deployment

-The `EvidenceRegistry` is deployed via a [deterministic factory](https://github.com/Arachnid/deterministic-deployment-proxy) to the address `FIXME`.
+The `EvidenceRegistry` is deployed via a [deterministic factory](https://github.com/Arachnid/deterministic-deployment-proxy) to the address `0x781246D2256dc0C1d8357c9dDc1eEe926a9c7812`.
+The `EvidenceDB` is available at address `0xb93fb4a2B4c441937b0d4feA4337999943bacf67`.

 To reproduce the deployment on other chains, run `npx hardhat compile && npx hardhat run ./scripts/deploy.ts --network <network>`.